Deathless. Tales of Old Rus [Early Access] [Review]

 Publisher: 1С-777 Limited

 If you’ve played a deck builder, you pretty much know what to expect at this point, and all the elements are here.
 The main part of any deck builder is the combat.
 Deathless.
 Tale of Old Rus features the playable character on one side, and a line of enemies on the other side.
 Usually only the first character in the line can be targeted, but other cards allowed me to position the monsters to my advantage.
-The whole positioning thing adds a whole another dimension that I thought was pretty cool.
+The whole positioning thing adds a whole other dimension that I thought was pretty cool.

 Additionally, the game adds another status condition to battles called dying.
 When all of an enemy’s hit points are wiped out, the enemy can no longer perform actions, but still takes up space on the battlefield, shielding the others behind him.
 Their hit point bar fills up again, and begins to tick down again.
 When it hits zero, they are removed from the field.
 There are different ways the hero character can manipulate the dying creatures, such as playing cards that give the hero buffs for attacking them or even moving them over to the other side of the field to shield the hero.
 All of this gives the battles some additional complexity and depth that I really enjoyed.